Harleemarh/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contents, including hidden files (starting with .).
-Use the long format
+display current directory contents.
+Long format, with user and group IDs displayed numerically, and hidden files (starting with .)